kubakubakuba/led-strip-server/api/readme.md

 Make a new table with supplied sql file.
 Change values for ngrokid and acceskey if needed.
 Index.php takes values from id=1 row only!
+If you need to change the table name, edit line 162 of index.php, rename the part "homeapi" to whichever name you used.
 ## Using HomeAPI
 Go to index.php and use your acces key to acces it:
 ```